moby/moby/docs/sources/use/working_with_volumes.rst

   -v=[]: Create a bind mount with: [host-dir]:[container-dir]:[rw|ro].

-If ``host-dir`` is missing from the command, then docker creates a new volume.
+If ``host-dir`` is missing from the command, Docker will create a new volume.
 If ``host-dir`` is present but points to a non-existent directory on the host, Docker will automatically create this directory and use it as the source of the bind-mount.

-Note that this is not available from a Dockerfile due the portability and sharing purpose of it.
-The ``host-dir`` volumes are entirely host-dependent and might not work on any other machine.
+Note that this is not available from a Dockerfile due to the portability and sharing purpose of it.
+The ``host-dir`` volumes are entirely host-dependent and might not work on other machines.

 For example::